toxygen-project/toxygen_plugins/README.md

 - SearchPlugin - select text in message and find it in search engine.
 - AutoAwayStatusLinux - sets "Away" status when user is inactive (Linux only).
 - AutoAwayStatusWindows - sets "Away" status when user is inactive (Windows only).
+- Chess - play chess with your friends using Tox.